Nets-eCom/shopware6-easy-checkout/README.md

 ### Download / Installation
 * Method 1
 1. Unzip and upload the plugin file manually to root /custom/plugins OR Upload the zipped plugin file "shopware6-easy-checkout-master.zip" in admin > Settings > Plugins using the 'Upload plugin' function.
-2. Clear your cache and update your indexes after a succesful installation in admin > Settings > Caches & Indexes.
+2. Clear your cache and update your indexes after a successful installation in admin > Settings > Caches & Indexes.

 * Method 2
 1. Connect with a SSH client and navigate to root directory of your Shopware 6 installation and run commands :